Huawei says time is ripe to thrive in new digital future

 Meng Wanzhou, Huawei Vice Chairwoman, Rotating Chairwoman, and CFO, was speaking during the 20th Huawei Global Analyst Summit which was held from April 19 to 20.

-Ms Meng said Huawei is enabling productivity and efficiency improvements across industries such as mining, healthcare, ports, transportation and many others.
+Ms Meng said Huawei is a partner in digital transformation as the company is enabling productivity and efficiency improvements across industries such as mining, healthcare, ports, transportation and many others.
 The company has built in-depth partnerships with nearly 200 power enterprises worldwide and provided digital services for more than 20 leading oil and gas enterprises and 800 mining enterprises

 Huawei is also building the digital infrastructure that will support these increasingly diverse and complex industrial scenarios.
 These networks require ultra-reliable and fast connections between people and intelligent objects, and between home and factories.